padrinoDB/ipmr/README.md

         to requiring reconstruction for every single iteration.

-    -   B. **param**: This describes an IPM with parameters that are re-sampled from some distribution at each iteration of the model (usually a multivariate joint distribution).
-This can be a multivariate normal defined by covarying slopes and intercepts, or posterior distribution from a Bayesian model.
+    -   B. **param**: This describes an IPM with parameters that are re-sampled from some distribution at each iteration of the model.
+This could be a multivariate normal defined by covarying slopes and intercepts, or distributions of environmental variables that change from time to time.
 All that is required is that the parameters for the distribution are specified and that the function that generates the parameters at each iteration returns named lists that correspond to the parameter names in the model.
+Examples of this are available in the Introduction and General IPM vignettes.

 The following possibilities are currently or will become available in `ipmr` (bold text denotes development progress):